mhmd-azeez/website/input/posts/how-orms-work.md

 **This article is a part of the [3rd annual C# advent calendar](https://crosscuttingconcerns.com/The-Third-Annual-csharp-Advent).**

-**Disclaimer**: The sample codes in this article are for demonstration purposes alone and should NOT be used in production environments.

 The idea of ORMs is simple, since most of the code mapping code is mechanical and repetitive, it's a very good candidate for automation.
 Lets assume we have a `Person` table with this schema:

 | Column    	| DataType     	|